4 Minute Read

 However, the journey didn’t end there for their 80,000 leather seat covers.

 Upcycling advocates Looptworks launched Project Luv Seat.
-Repurposing 43 acres of the leather from the flight interior, Looptworks used the original design to create a stylish one-of-a-kind bag collection.
+Repurposing 43 acres of leather from the flight interior, Looptworks used the original design to create a stylish one-of-a-kind bag collection.

 Wolf and Lamb’s Sustainably Sourced Jackets